Revision Rhinoplasty Toronto

 There is no doubt that selecting the right plastic surgeon for revision rhinoplasty is critical.
 Your result will be visible in all the years ahead and you cannot take chances when you need to revise a primary rhinoplasty.
 Dr. Alexander employs the most advanced surgical techniques in nose reshaping.
 The first step is to evaluate what happened in your initial rhinoplasty, discuss your concerns, the problems you are having with the look or function of your nose, evaluate your nose structure, and then plan a custom revision to create the nose shape and appearance you envisioned.

-Dr. Alexander is the premier rhinoplasty surgeon in Toronto, having completed residencies and fellowships in facial plastic surgery, including at prestigious New York University in Manhattan, where he gained the true artistry he exhibits in performing revision rhinoplasty.
+Dr. Alexander is the premier rhinoplasty surgeon in Toronto, having completed residencies and fellowships in facial plastic surgery, including at prestigious New York University in Manhattan, where he gained the true artistry he exhibits in performing our Toronto revision rhinoplasty.
 His professional experience includes difficult, intricate procedures performed under the tutelage of the most respected facial surgeons in the world.
 Dr. Alexander brings consummate surgical skills to help patients who are struggling with a poor result from an earlier rhinoplasty.

 As with your initial rhinoplasty, there are two general approaches during revision surgery: a closed rhinoplasty, and an open rhinoplasty.
 The closed approach consists of incisions made within the nostrils, which is appropriate for less extensive nose revisions.
 The open approach involves a minor incision at the base of the nose on the strip of tissue between the nostrils.
 While this approach leaves a tiny scar, the incision is placed carefully so that the scar, once healed, is virtually undetectable.
-This surgical approach allows for more thorough access to the nose structure, which may be required in a revision rhinoplasty.
+This surgical approach allows for more thorough access to the nose structure, which may be required for a revision rhinoplasty Toronto patients.

 Tissue grafting may be necessary for a successful revision rhinoplasty.
 Cartilage will be harvested from another body area to provide support or shape when necessary.
 When a cartilage graft is required, Dr. Alexander will use your own natural cartilage from ears or ribs to augment the nasal structure to resolve deficiencies in form or function.
 Dermal fillers such as Restylane, Juvéderm or Radiesse, may be administered to create a more perfect balance in cases of nose asymmetry, or to add volume if the other surgeon made an error by removing too much natural tissue or cartilage.